Hon.BSc. (UofT), MISt (UofT), PhD ABD (York)

 4700 Keele St, Toronto ON M3J 1P3

-Andrea Kosavic is serving as Associate University Librarian for Digital Services in an interim capacity.
-She has an information systems background from her studies at the University of Toronto, and has worked in the area of digitization and digital collections since the late 1990s.
-At York, her support of digital projects has focused on scholarly communications initiatives including the York Digital Journals publishing support program and the YorkSpace institutional repository.
+Andrea Kosavic is Associate Dean, Digital Engagement and Strategy.
+Andrea has worked in the areas of digital scholarship, scholarly publishing and digital collections since the late 1990s.
+At York, her support of digital projects has focused on scholarly communications initiatives including the York Digital Journals publishing program and the YorkSpace institutional repository.
 Her research interests include: scholarly communication, publishing, copyright, gift economies, social capital, and interoperability.
-Andrea is currently a member of the Public Knowledge Project Members Committee, the Public Knowledge Project Education Group, and the Ontario Council of University Libraries Scholars Portal Committee.
+Andrea is currently a member of the CARL Open Repositories Working Group, Public Knowledge Project Members Committee, the Public Knowledge Project Education Group, and the Ontario Council of University Libraries Scholars Portal Committee.
 She served on the Synergies Canada National Technical Committee from (2007-2012), and as an Ontario Library Information Technology Association Councillor (2010-2012).
 She was also co-founder of the Ontario Council of University Libraries Publishing/Hosting Community.

 Kosavic, A. Rev of Academic E-Books: Publishers, Librarians, and Users.
 Coll. res. libr.
 September 2016 77:673-675; doi.org/10.5860/crl.77.5.673

 Kosavic, A. Rev of Is Digital Different?
 How Information Creation, Capture, Preservation and Discovery Are Being Transformed.
 Coll. res. libr.
 July 2016 77:556-557; doi.org/10.5860/crl.77.4.556